 Make a report

-If you, or someone you know, has been impacted by or is concerned about a child's safety, there are services and resources available to help.
 The information below can help you report child safety concerns, including child sexual abuse.
 You can report child sexual abuse no matter how long ago it occurred.

 Information relating to child safety and protection may bring up strong feelings.
 Remember, you are not alone.
 If you need assistance or support, our Get support page provides a list of dedicated services.